-The settlement of the problem of the convicts involved two questions.
 The first was whether Singapore, or the Straits Settlements, should continue to receive convicts from India.
 This question was easily settled as all the parties, the Straits merchants, the Old Singaporeans, the India Office and the Colonial Office, agreed that transportation to the Straits should be stopped.
 The second one was which department, the India Office